Locations:

 • Constantly praise and celebrate good behaviors.
 Give attention to behaviors that you want your child to repeat.
 Show that you are observant and proud when they behave well.

 • Similarly, know when not to respond.
-“Ignoring a bad behavior, for example if a child throws himself to the floor because he wasn’t allowed to play on the iPad, is a good way to make that behavior decrease with time,” Dr. Estrella says.
+“Ignoring a bad behavior, for example, if a child throws themself to the floor because they weren’t allowed to play on the iPad, is a good way to make that behavior decrease with time,” Dr. Estrella illustrates.
 “In this case, the child will learn that throwing a tantrum will not get him the iPad.”

 • Learn from past experience.
 What triggers your child’s misbehavior?
 If you can identify a trigger, are there ways to avoid it, or at least better prepare for it?
 Make sure your child knows what the consequences will be if they don’t comply with your requests or misbehaves in a certain situation.